Our Grant Process: What You Need to Know

 Our Grantmaking Process

 The Portage Foundation provides grant funding to nonprofit organizations of all sizes, including projects from genuine grassroots groups.
 Grant applications will be reviewed by the Foundation’s Grants and Scholarships Committee, which includes members of the Foundation’s Board of Trustees and other community members.
 While the foundation had previously held grant cycles twice a year, we now will hold a single application cycle in the Fall.
-Applications for the Spring 2022 grant cycle is now closed.
-The next grant cycle will be Fall 2023.

 Application and Information